The 15-Second Eye Test You Should Do Every Week

 Before switching sides, put your open eye through some quick drills.
 Pick one or two of the following each week.

-Eye Challenge No. 1: Look at a grid
+Eye Test Drill No. 1: Look at a Grid

 This is a good way to check your central vision, which lets you see objects straight ahead, like your BFF, your favorite book, or oncoming traffic.
 Take a sheet of graph paper and hold it at eye level.
 If the lines appear missing, wavy, or distorted, that’s a big hint that there might be damage to the macula, or the center part of your retina.